ernado-x/vscode-json5/README.md

     * Open folder contains this extension in VS Code.
     * Press <kbd>F5</kbd>.
     * Make your changes and send a PR.

-## Changelog

-See the [Releases section of our GitHub project](https://github.com/ernado-x/vscode-jstp/releases) for changelogs for each release version.

 ## License